mcu-tools/mcuboot/boot/cypress/MCUBootApp/README.md

 **Encrypted Image Support**

 To protect user image from unwanted read - Upgrade Image Encryption can be applied.
-The ECDH/HKDF with EC256 scheme is used in a given solution as well as mbedTLS as a crypto provider.
+The ECDH/HKDF with EC256 scheme is used in a given solution as well as Mbed TLS as a crypto provider.

 To enable image encryption support use `ENC_IMG=1` build flag (BlinkyApp should also be built with this flash set 1).